juliogomez/devops/README.md

 Another example would be Windows vs Linux.
 The only way to use Linux containers on a Windows system is to have Windows emulate a Linux kernel (with something like a VM) and instantiate the Linux image on top of that.

-So as long as RPi architecture is so different from a Windows or Mac computer, you will not be able to run the images you created from your workstation.
+As long as the RPi architecture is quite different from a Windows or Mac computer, you will not be able to run the images you created from your workstation.
 You can try but you will get an error message like this:

 ```console
 myhero-data_1  | standard_init_linux.go:195: exec user process caused "exec format error"